What is Tony Caviglia's philosophy of coaching?

 What is your opinion of the local high school talent?

-What does that say about the strength of the Valley Conference?
+What can you say about the strength of the Valley Conference?